TanGentleman/TanTan/Issues.md

 # Active Issues:

 Chatbot.py
-- [ ] Change some commands to flags (-c, -r, -rs, etc. to decrease collisions with legitimate prompts) + organize that section
-- [ x ] Need safeguards in check_truncation_and_toks
 - ![ ]
 Unsafe array accesses and variable assignments need to be handled appropriately
 - ![ ]
 Add assert statements to ensure loop correctness
 - [ ] Create better "help" functionality and prompt guidance